There are a couple of different approaches to choosing a WordPress theme:

 Out of the Box

-As you’d expect, these themes tend to be pretty basic looking straight out of the box.
-Here are some screen prints with just a simple menu, a photo, some dummy text and a search widget added to the sidebar.
+As you’d expect, all three themes tend to be pretty basic looking straight out of the box.
+Here’s a GeneratePress screen print with just a simple menu, a photo, some dummy text and a search widget added to the sidebar.

-The free theme allows you to choose to hide or display the site title and tagline and to upload a logo and site icon.
+The free theme has options which allow you to choose to hide or display the site title and tagline and to upload a logo and site icon.

 If you do as I’ve done above, then the logo appears under the site title.
 The GP documentation does provide instructions for adding code to put the logo next to the title, but recommends that you use a logo with text incorporated into it.
 [UPDATE: In June 2019 the option to “Place logo next to title” was introduced.]